matteoredaelli/dump_tweets.R/README.md

 2) install a MySQL / Maria Database

-3) install a Redis Server (used for managing queues)

-4) copy config-sample.R to config.R and update it with your settings
+3) copy config-sample.R to config.R and update it with your settings

-5) use the file setup_db.sql to create a new mysql database and needed tables
+4) use the file setup_db.sql to create a new mysql database and needed tables

   example: (if you use linux) mysql -u root < setup_db.sql

+5) install R

+6) install R packages

+  install.packages(c("devtools", "tm", "ggplot2", "stringr", "logging", "reshape2", "FactoMineR", "igraph", "wordcloud", "RColorBrewer", "textcat", "getopt", "RMySQL", "RCurl"))

+  install_github("httr")

+  install_github("twitteR", username="geoffjentry")

 ## USAGE